jun-e/jun-etan.com/src/posts/2023-03-25-thinking-beautiful-thoughts.md

 ---

 Ooh.
 Maybe book-binding.
 I'm dipping into videos in the Creative Bug website as I'm blogging now, and came across this idea of a 100 day project, which basic idea is that you commit yourself to a creative act that you will do one hundred days straight.
-This is not quite revolutionary - the lovely Hilary Hahn for instance has a 100daysofpractice hashtag for instance for her violin playing.
+This is not quite revolutionary - the lovely Hilary Hahn for instance has a 100daysofpractice hashtag for her violin playing.

 But what was interesting in this video of the prompts that this lady E Bond used - one year she decided to meditate on the subject of trees every day for 100 days, and while doing that she filled a sketchbook full of things that as far as I can tell, do not look like trees in any way, but it doesn't really matter because she would start by thinking about trees and end with something like a drawing of a map.
 Another year she made a map every day (inspired by her tree map).